josphat25/AI-in-the-Real-World-/README.md

 Bonus Vibes: What We Learned
 Just because an AI watches doesn't mean it understands.
 Being a Responsible AI Inspector means asking: Who does this help?
 Who does it hurt?
 And how do we build systems that treat all students fairly — eyes wandering or not?

+## Responsible AI Inspector Report
+By: Josphat Ndungu
+Case 1: The Biased Hiring Bot
+ What’s Happening:
+A company uses an AI tool to screen job applicants.
+It analyzes resumes and filters out candidates based on patterns it has learned from historical hiring data.

+ What’s Problematic:
+The AI tends to reject women with career gaps — often due to maternity or caregiving.
+It has learned gender bias from past data and is repeating it, unfairly penalizing qualified applicants.
+Plus, no one really knows how it makes its decisions — it’s a black box.

+ One Improvement Idea:
+Audit and retrain the AI on fairer, balanced data that doesn’t discriminate based on career gaps or gender.
+Add a human review layer to check for biased decisions before rejections are final.

+ Bonus Blog Vibe:

+"HireMate3000 might be efficient, but it’s also a little sexist.
+When algorithms inherit our flaws, they automate injustice.
+Time to teach our robots some respect — and fairness!"

+Case 2: The Suspicious School Surveillance
+ What’s Happening:
+A school uses an AI-powered proctoring system during online exams.
+It monitors students’ eye movement, head turns, and facial expressions to detect possible cheating.

+ What’s Problematic:
+The system often flags neurodivergent students who naturally fidget, look around, or struggle with eye contact.
+This leads to false accusations of cheating.
+There's little transparency and no fair appeal process — just an automated accusation.

+ One Improvement Idea:
+Make the AI neurodiversity-aware by training it on a more inclusive dataset.
+Also, involve human reviewers before flagging behavior as cheating, and offer accommodations for students with special needs.

+ Bonus Blog Vibe:

+"Just because a student looks around doesn’t mean they’re cheating — maybe their brain just works differently.
+AI should help us learn, not label us unfairly.
+Let’s build smarter tools that know the difference!"

+Done:

+Two cases analyzed

+Issues identified (bias, fairness, transparency)

+One solution per case

+Bonus: Delivered in fun, readable blog format
 AI should support learning, not punish diversity.
 Stay curious.
 Stay critical.